-Lauren helps clients navigate through the probate and estate administration process following the death of a loved one.
-Her practice also includes advising creditors and representing beneficiaries of an estate with respect to their rights in the administration process.
-She also advises clients who are dealing with the incapacity of a loved one, and she represents clients through the guardianship process.
+Ms. Serrano helps clients navigate through the probate and estate administration process following the death of a loved one.
+Her practice also includes advising creditors in estate proceedings,representing beneficiaries and heirs with respect to their rights in the administration process, and advising executors and trustees regarding their legal obligations in accordance with the law.

-An El Paso native, Lauren attended high school at Jesus Chapel School and received her Bachelor of Business Administration from UTEP, graduating magna cum laude.
+An El Paso native, Ms. Serrano attended high school at Jesus Chapel School and received her Bachelor of Business Administration from UTEP, graduating magna cum laude.
 She went on to earn her Doctor of Jurisprudence degree at Texas Tech University School of Law, where she graduated third in her class and received a number of honors, including being inducted into the Order of the Coif and being named in the Who’s Who Among Students in American Universities and Colleges.

 During law school, Ms. Serrano participated in the Civil Practice Clinic, where she represented and advised clients on a number of issues, including family law and estate planning.
 She served as a Property Law Tutor for a well-known estate planning and property expert, Professor Gerry Beyer.
 Also during law school, Ms. Serrano clerked for the Honorable William Sowder of the 99th District Court in Lubbock, Texas, where she briefed the court on various cases, including family law, property, and foreclosure disputes.